scottr131/docs/ceph-on-slackware/ceph-on-slackware.md

+# Build Software

+Slackware packages are not readily available, so they will need to be built from source.
+I have created [SlackBuilds scripts](https://github.com/scottr131/slackbuilds) for the components.
+In addition, I have [documented](https://github.com/scottr131/docs/blob/main/ceph-on-slackware/build-ceph-on-slackware.md) the build process.

 # Time Synchronization

 As with any cluster software, time synchronization is critical.
 Make sure NTP is enabled and configured to use the same NTP server as the other nodes.